Jimboiggs/Sorting-University-Records--Y1-/README.md

 Removes duplicate rows from a .csv file using uniq and saves it to a file path (or re-writes the old file if no file path is provided).
 Takes the following parameters:
 * .csv file path
 * .csv output file path (optional)
+### sort_descending.sh
+Sorts .csv file by a given header and outputs to the command line.
+Prints up to a certain number of rows if specified.
+Outputs error message if the header is not in the file.
+Takes the following parameters:
+* .csv file path
+* Named header
+* Integer of rows (optional)